CodeSportLabs/dao-public/README.md

 # Project Overview: Programmable, Utility NFTs

-We created a minter that generates Programmable, Utiltiy NFTs with ERC-721 DAO Governance privileges.
+We created a minter that generates Programmable, Utility NFTs with ERC-721 DAO Governance privileges.
 The project was deployed to the Mumbai Testnet.

 1. **Features:** These NFTs include a mini e-commerce shop, a live listing of the owners last 5 updated repos, and a DAO financial management app.